lagrangedao/community/Mars-Testnet/Lagrange-Mars-Testnet-Campaign.md

 **How to Participate:**

-- 1\.Follow the instructions documented in [Lagrange Documentation here](https://docs.lagrangedao.org/lagrange-dao/mars-testnet/build-space
+- 1\.Follow the instructions documented in [Lagrange Documentation](https://docs.lagrangedao.org/lagrange-dao/mars-testnet/build-space
 ) to fork a space from the provided Base Space and successfully run it.

 - 2\.Update your forked Space following the documentation.